Skip to content

 That evolution is rooted, in part, in Lloyd's relocation to New York City—a move that surprised many who assumed her trajectory would keep her tethered to the Southern roots music world.
 But New York harbors a thriving Americana and bluegrass scene that most overlook, populated by serious players like Remy Michaels, Tony Trishka, and the bluegrass community she's integrated into.
 "New York City is the everything city," she explained, and for Lloyd, it's become both inspiration and home base, a place where traditional sounds meet urban energy.

-A good song is a good song is a good song—I don't think I need to have the experience to sing it with heart.
+A good song is a good song is a good song.

 Olivia Ellen Lloyd